l1mc/Consulting-Service-for-Shui-On-Land/README.md

 This repository stores the programs I wrote while providing consulting services for Shui On Land.

 ## My job in this project
-* We help clients find high-net-worth individuals in Shanghai, making it easier for our clients to grasp their needs.
+* We helped our client, Shui On Land, to find high-net-worth individuals in Shanghai, making it easier for our client to grasp their needs.
 * My job is to help my boss locate which industries have the most high-net-worth individuals today and in the future,
 * I analyze the rise and fall of various industries from the perspective of online public opinion, listing conditions, and senior executives' annual salary data.